huihangliu/huihangliu.github.io/README.md

 ## Remark

-    This code template, cloned from j-mark-hou.github.io, lacks support for mathjax.
-I modified part of the code in footer.html, which add some support for mathjax.
+    - This code template, cloned from j-mark-hou.github.io, lacks support for mathjax.

+    - I modified part of the code in footer.html, which add some support for mathjax.
 It happily leads to consistency between Typora and Jekyll.

+    - Put math into double $.